 - 10. Decide which direction the cables should go (most will likely be towards the back of the scope, while some may best be towards the front) and direct them accordingly through either of the two cable channels found on the Dec.
 Axis Hub.
 This is a good time to further adjust the cable lengths as needed. - 11.
 Attach the Dec.
-Top Plate and lock it in place by hand tightening the two lock knobs.
+Top Plate to the axis and lock it in place by hand tightening the two lock knobs.
 You may then use a hex key to give the knobs an extra eighth turn for tightness.
 Do not overtighten.
-You may wish to place and tighten the two 1/4-20 x 5/8" socket head screws that provide additional attachment security.
+You may wish to place and tighten the two 1/4-20 x 3/4" socket head screws that provide additional attachment security.
 It is important that you tighten the lock knobs fully before adding these screws, so that the dovetail of the Dec.
 Top Plate is properly seated.

-Routing Cables if You Don't Plan to Use the Cable Router
+Routing Cables if You Don't Plan to Use the Cable Router Insert

 - 1. Start with the R.A (polar) axis properly installed on your pier. - 2.
-Remove the Cable Router, if it was installed. - 3.
-Attach the Dec. axis as described earlier in the Assembly Procedure and lock into place with the Lock Knobs.
-You may wish to place and tighten the two socket head screws that provide additional attachment security.
+Remove the Cable Router Insert, if it was installed. - 3.
+Attach the Dec. axis as described earlier and lock into place with the Lock Knobs.
+You will also want to place and tighten the two socket head screws that provide attachment security.
 Remove the Dec.
-Counterweight Adapter and then unloop and route the Dec. servo cable (both encoder and standard Y-cable versions) through the cable port and connect it to the motor gearbox. - 4.
+Counterweight Adapter and connect the Dec. power / communications cable as previously described. - 4.
 Remove the Cable Access Cover from the rear plate of the R.A. axis by unscrewing the two socket head cap screws.
 Store it in a safe place, as it will not be used while cables are routed through the mount.

 Note: It may be advisable to make a tool for snagging the wires and pulling them up through the Dec. axis.
-This can be done by bending a wire clothes hanger (or similar wire) into a hook shape.
+This can be done by bending a wire clothes hanger (or similar) into a hook shape.
+Be sure to take care not to damage any of the interior wiring in the mount.

-5. Begin by first feeding the cable with the largest connector through the Cable Access opening at the bottom rear of the R.A axis.
+- 5. Begin by first feeding the cable with the largest connector through the Cable Access opening at the bottom rear of the R.A axis.
 You will need to finesse the cable through the opening and up through the center of the axis.
 If you are having trouble coaxing the connector through the axis, you can always use the electrician's trick of first snaking a length of cord or thick string through the cable channel by attaching it to the end of a straight wire or similar probe of sufficient length to pass through the axis.
 Continue feeding your cables through the cable channel.
-Note that if you have a number of cables to run, then it may be best to use another electrician's trick and pull them all through at one time.
+Note that if you have a number of cables to run, then it may be best to use the electrician's trick and pull them all through at one time. - 6.
+Now is the time to utilize the "snagging tool" that you so laboriously created.
+It can be used to reach the cables as they peak out of the R.A. axis opening and you can then pull them up through the Dec. center.
+Alternatively, the electrician's trick of using a cord or thick string to pull the cables through the interior of the mount is a good one.